Contact Us Today (424) 372-3112

 Legal Defenses for Theft by False Pretenses

-There are a wide range of potential legal defenses for charges of theft by false pretenses in violation of California Penal Code 532.
+There is a wide range of potential legal defenses for charges of theft by false pretenses in violation of California Penal Code 532.
 Every case is unique and will first require a close review of the details by our experienced criminal defense lawyers.
 However, the most common defenses include:

 About the Author